Lancashire School of Business and Enterprise

 Dawn’s commercial background and higher education teaching experience (Napier University, Edinburgh) brought her to UCLan in 1991.
 Since then she has taught on a range of undergraduate and postgraduate courses; as well as professional short courses.
 Her key interest is in supporting students through assessment design and facilitation.

-Dawn moved to Uclan from Napier University, Edinburgh following a retailing career with Marks and Spencer.
-Her current responsibilities beyond teaching within the School of Management are Student Experience Lead, Quality Lead, Network Coordinator for Colleges facilitating FdA Business, mentor for D2 (HEA Accreditation).
+Dawn moved to UCLan from Napier University, Edinburgh following a retailing career with Marks and Spencer.
+Her current responsibilities beyond teaching within Lancashire School of Business and Enterprise are Student Experience Lead, Quality Lead, Network Coordinator for Colleges facilitating FdA Business, mentor for D2 (HEA Accreditation).

 Dawn uses innovative approaches to engage undergraduate students including Research Informed Teaching which enables students to be ‘producers’.
 Students have found this challenging, but rewarding.